 As psychoanalyst Carl Jung, who introduced the concepts back in 1923 described, extroverts prefer to engage with the outer world of objects, sensory perception, and action.
 Introverts, on the other hand, were described as being more focused on their inner world of reflection, are thoughtful and insightful.
 It's this model that sets up the basis for the controversial-yet-prolific Myers-Briggs personality test.

-Another way of looking at what distinguishes the two in a more self-assessing way, is reflecting on the source of one's 'energy'.
-You may enjoy spending most of your time alone, but if you are energised by having others around you, then you may be an extrovert.
-If you're someone that may enjoy social settings but feels the need to 'recharge' by yourself, then you could sit further along the introvert side of the spectrum.
-Some people compare this to being right or left-handed, though, where having a dominant hand doesn't leave your other hand completely immobile or useless, you're just naturally better with one.
+Another way of looking at what distinguishes the two in a more self-assessing way, is reflecting on the source of one's energy.
+You may enjoy spending most of your time alone, but if you are energized by having others around you, then you may be an extrovert.
+If you're someone that may enjoy social settings but feels the need to recharge by yourself, then you could sit further along the introvert side of the spectrum.
+Some people compare this to being right- or left-handed, though, where having a dominant hand doesn't leave your other hand completely immobile or useless, you're just naturally better with one.
 This of course, is far from scientific, but it helps people to identify their interpersonal needs better.

-The problem with this is that we tend to view the two groups as being behaviourally disparate, often employing the framework as a quick way to categorise people based on particular traits.
-Certain characteristics such as being opinionated, sociable, optimistic or boisterous are typically associated with extraversion, while being a good listener, soft-spoken, socially-anxious or a homebody is often thought to spell out introversion.
+The problem with this is that we tend to view the two groups as being behaviorally disparate, often employing the framework as a quick way to categorize people based on particular traits.
+Certain characteristics such as being opinionated, sociable, optimistic, or boisterous are typically associated with extraversion, while being a good listener, soft-spoken, socially-anxious, or a homebody is often thought to spell out introversion.
 But as René Mõttus Ph.D. writes in Psychology Today, “as handy as these labels are, they misrepresent reality.
 Using them assumes that people fall into distinct groups in the traits, but they don’t.”

 What is an ambivert?